 Options, Futures and Other Derivatives by J.C Hull

-These books are often recommended by professionals for first-time investors, especially those who are interested in learning, and encourages investors to develop necessary skills that will help them compete with advanced investors who have been in the market for many years.
-Some books also take a psychological approach, helping readers develop the right mindset for investing and trading stocks.
+Professionals recommend these books for first-time investors, especially those who are interested in learning.
+These books encourage investors to develop necessary skills that will help them compete with advanced investors who have been in the market for many years.
+Some books also take a psychological approach to help develop the right mindset for investing and trading stocks.

 Other Popular Books on Investment

 One Up On Wall Street – Peter Lynch